hasanenv/ci-cd-pipelines/README.md

 # CI/CD Pipelines

-This repository contains a small set of CI and CI/CD pipelines built with GitHub Actions, focused on real automation tasks rather than abstract examples.
+This repo includes two focused pipelines.

-Each pipeline is scoped to a specific part of the repository and does one thing clearly, such as building and publishing a Docker image or validating Terraform configuration.
-The workflows are intentionally explicit so it’s obvious what runs, when it runs, and why.
+One builds and pushes a Docker image, while the other validates Terraform configuration.
+Each workflow is scoped to a specific part of the repository and is designed to do one thing clearly.

-All pipelines live in the same repo but are kept separate by design, reflecting how CI and CI/CD are commonly structured in practice.
+Both pipelines live in the same repo but are kept separate by design, reflecting how CI and CI/CD are commonly structured in practice.

 ```
 .